 When summer arrived, we all went off to summer camp (Yep – that would be Camp Cazadero) with lots of kids from other churches where we taught them how close our group was when Denise and I led the them down to a nearby meadow.
 She and I had created a new form of fellowship on the fly one afternoon.
 One person would lay down on the grass but keep their arms straight up.
 Two others would lay down with their heads on that person’s stomach and lift their arms.
 This opened up 2 more stomachs and slots for 4 more people.
 Other than the rule of making sure everyone had a stomach for a pillow, the rest was a free-for-all of friends diving in to get a stomach to lie on.
 When everyone had a place, we all put our hands down somewhere safe, because there were lots of girls in the pile and we did not have to be told to be careful.

-So, let your mind recreate what this had to look like.
-We had created a formation of teenage bodies, lying interlocked with every head using someone’s stomach for a pillow.
+So, let your mind recreate what this had to look like because we were all too involved to ever snap a photo.
+We had created a formation of teenage bodies, lying interlocked with every head using someone’s stomach as a pillow.
 The next phase started the fun.
-Someone would say something funny causing someone else to laugh, which bounced the heads on their stomachs, which caused the owners of those heads to laugh, which bounced the heads on their stomach.
+Someone would say something funny causing someone else to laugh, which bounced the heads on their stomachs, which caused the owners of those heads to laugh, which bounced the heads on their stomach and the rest was as predicable as a domino chain.

 This cycle of perpetual laughing was almost impossible to stop.
 Kids from other churches would wander by and we would invite them to find an open stomach and join the fun.
 I wish we had photos of some of the epic mosaics we formed because we always lot count of the number of kids in a given pile, and they often had to bribe us with food to get us to break the thing up.